-Excluding the reclassification, total operating expense for the fourth quarter of fiscal 2022 was \$41.92 million versus \$37.78 million during the same period last year.
-The primary driver of the increase was the incremental expense associated with the addition of the NetFortris business, partly offset by cost savings from the initial stages of integration which began in the fourth quarter of fiscal 2022.
+Total operating expense for the first quarter of fiscal 2023 was \$44.41 million versus \$37.73 million during the same period last year.
+The primary driver of the increase was the incremental expense associated with the addition of the NetFortris business, partly offset by cost savings from the integration which began in the fourth quarter of fiscal 2022 and carried through the first quarter of fiscal 2023.
+Overall, total operating expenses increased by 18% year-over-year this quarter, whereas revenue was up by 24%, consistent with Sangoma's long term approach of growing expenses slightly more slowly than growing revenue, demonstrating our operating leverage.